DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 ---
-Title: "DuckyDK MTR-1"
+title: "DuckyDK MTR-1"
-Author: "Braeden Sy Tan - Slack: DuckyBoi_XD"
+author: "@DuckyBoi_XD"
-Description: "This is a metronome for any type of music practice (for me drums) which includes features like an OLED screen, Battery, knob to control BPM, preset buttons and LEDs."
+description: "This is a metronome for any type of music practice (for me drums) which includes features like an OLED screen, Battery, knob to control BPM, preset buttons and LEDs."
-Created_at: "2025-6-7"
+created_at: "2025-06-07"
 ---